Films for international festivals

 • festival distribution strategy for short films and short documentary films

-• travel support and material support for international promotion: short films and short documentary films
+• project, travel and material support for international promotion: short films and short documentary films

 • curating short film programmes